To the chief Musician upon Sheminith, A Psalm of David.

 2 Timothy 3:1-5 “This know also, that in the last days perilous times shall come.”
 “For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy,” “Without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good,” “Traitors, heady, highminded, lovers of pleasures more than lovers of God;” “Having a form of godliness, but denying the power thereof: from such turn away.”

 The only answer is God.
 Help Lord!
 The faithful are becoming fewer and fewer.
 We are outnumbered by the world.
 Don’t give up.
-Read your Word and pray for God’s help.
+Read His Word and pray for God’s help.
 He will help you.
 The main thing is, to stay in the Bible and draw your strength from God.

 Verses 2-4: These smooth-talking sinners verbally abuse the remnant (verses 2-3), and verbally defy their Sovereign (verse 4).